JonathanFeenstra/discord-modlinkbot/README.md

 max_guilds = 1024
 ```
 ### Launch
-Run `bot.py` to start modlinkbot.
+Use the command `pipenv run bot` to start modlinkbot.
 The bot will stay online as long as the script is running.
 [Add the bot to a Discord server](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) to make use of its features.